litteratum/workon/README.md

 gw show [options]
 ```

-If you pass `-c/--check` flag to the command, it will check every project status and colorize the output according to it:
+This command will check every project status and colorize the output according to it:

 * Clean (everything is pushed) - green color
 * Dirty (something is not pushed) - yellow color